yegor256/blog/static/venues.md

 [Outsource People 2016](http://outsource-people.com/en); 8 April 2016; Minsk, Belarus<br/>
 The conference was rather small, but well focused.
 The audience was actively engaged and asked a lot of questions.
 About a hundred people at my talk.
-The quality location was average and my expenses were not reimbursed.
-Also, the content was not really prepared or monitored.
+The quality of the location was average and my expenses were not reimbursed.
+Also, the content was not really well-prepared or monitored.

 <img src="/images/2016/sedc-2016.png" class="venue-logo" alt="SEDC 2016"/>
 <aside class="venue-rate green">C</aside>